-This Dutch oven no knead bread is made with just 4 simple ingredients and 5 minutes of prep time.
-This fresh homemade artisan bread is soft and tender with a golden crust!
+This Dutch oven no knead bread is made with just 4 simple ingredients and 5 minutes of prep time, yet bakes up with bakery-quality results.
+This fresh homemade artisan bread is soft and tender with a golden crust.

 No Knead Dutch Oven Bread

-This Dutch oven no knead bread is easy and hassle free with incredible flavor!
-You simply give the dough a quick stir, let it rise, shape into a ball and then bake in the oven
+This Dutch oven no knead bread is easy and hassle free with incredible flavor.
+Simply give the dough a quick stir, let it rise, shape it into a ball, and bake.
+Because it’s easier and less sour than sourdough, it’s the perfect from-scratch bread for beginners.

 - Flour: All-purpose flour is my first choice of flour for this recipe.
 Bread flour can be used, it will give the bread a higher rise.
 You can replace 1 cup of flour with whole wheat white flour.